Merouana: Origin and history

-The city's founding date back to the era of the Romans in 127 when it was called Lamasba.
+The city's founding dates back to the Roman Era, likely during either the end of the first century AD or the beginning of the second, and it was originally named Lamasba.
 It was a fortress which was damaged by Vandals.
 It was rebuilt by Byzantines and become a military area for Byzantine's military retirees.

 However, this fortress was destroyed in the Islamic conquest in the era of Ottoman Empire, then it was re-established as a military base.
 It was entrusted with the task of collecting taxes in the French colonial era.
 It attained city status in 1909, and the daïra was founded in 1912 as the Corneille.

 The region has seen many revolutions, the latest is Ali Musa revolution in 1916 in M'stawa mountains.
 It also saw first operations in the light of November approximately 30 attack in various parts of the region.
 The heroes and martyrs of the region include Ali N'meur, Ziza Massika and Salah Indochine.